Chess isn’t for the Weak

 I stopped the clock immediately, shook his hand, signed the papers and ran out from the playing hall.

 I had been preparing for this tournament for 6 months!
-Everything went so well, and at the last second I made such an inexplicable mistake.
+Everything went so well, and I made such an inexplicable mistake at the last second.

 Gradually, I started finding the power inside of me to get back on my feet, remembering Rocky Balboa’s words: